 Blue Ash is rich in transportation assets because the Cincinnati region was founded on the concept of affordable and efficient transportation.
 Barge and rail service, and the excellent highway system are superior to other major metropolitan areas.
 This means faster customer service, lower costs and greater profit margins.

 Blue Ash is one of the region's few cities bordering the convergence of three major interstate highways.

 Cincinnati/Northern Kentucky International Airport

 The Cincinnati/Northern Kentucky International Airport (CVG) is a major hub for Delta Air Lines and as such, it offers passenger and air freight service that is unmatched by few cities of any size.
-Southwest Airlines announced it would also begin service at CVG beginning in June of 2017.
+CVG also features airlines including Southwest Airlines, WOW, Frontier Airlines, American Airlines and more.

 CVG's distinctions include: